aurle/path_maker/README.md

 ![](images/image3.png)

 3) Set the units of the drawing (options->current drawing preferences->main drawing unit) to be the units used for robot navigation.
 For example, if the robot code is using inches in drive straight, set units to inches.
 If using mm in drive straight, set units to mm.
+4) Insert the image into the drawing. (file->import->image) and then click on the drawing origin.
+It may be helpful to enable the snap on grid option at the bottom left hand corner of the screen first so you will snap onto (0,0)
-4) If the bottom left hand corner of the image does not represent (0,0) of the axes, move the image with a tools->modify->move/copy command.
+5) If the bottom left hand corner of the image does not represent (0,0) of the axes, move the image with a tools->modify->move/copy command.
 Select the (0,0) point on the image as the reference point and then (0,0) in the drawing as the new location.
 If the bottom left hand corner of the image is (0,0) this step can be skipped, because the image is already there.
 If the image does have to be moved, there is a bug in librecad for Mac, so if this is being done on a Mac the moved image may not be visible immediately after the move.
 Save the file, close it, and re-open it and will appear correctly.
 If (0,0) is the bottom left corner of the image, you can skip this step entirely.
-5) Now the image needs to be scaled to make it match the units of the drawing.
+6) Now the image needs to be scaled to make it match the units of the drawing.
 Move the cursor to a known position on the image.
 For example, on the above image, it is known that D2 is at 5 feet x, 5 feet y.
 When the cursor is moved over that point, there will be coordinates displayed in the bottom left hand corner of the screen.
 They are displayed in the units the drawing was set to.
 So if the drawing is set to inches, 5 feet would be 60 and 60.
 If the coordinates displayed are larger than 60, the image needs to be scaled down so the image matches the units of the drawing.
 Divide the number the point really is by the number reported when the cursor is over the point.
 So, if the number displayed when the cursor is over the point is 332, 60/332 = 0.18072.
-6) Select the image and then select tools->modify scale.
+7) Select the image and then select tools->modify scale.
-7) When asked to select a reference point, just pick (0,0) because the objective here is just to resize, not move.
+8) When asked to select a reference point, just pick (0,0) because the objective here is just to resize, not move.
 Then enter the number calculated in step 4 as the scaling factor.

 ![](images/image6.png)